Daddara/T-302-HONN/docs/sprint_5/one_component_into_a_microservice.md

 ## Some background information
 We want to give some background information about our application before we go into detail on which component we would refactor into a microservice and how.
 Our current system uses a Django backend and most views are rendered using the Django template system.
 This system was good to get the website up quickly and to write most code in Python.
 It is, however, not optimized for microservices due to the constant page reloading.

 The problems with constant reloading can be seen with the weather service.
-The data is always queried from the frontend to enable a more modula system and faster loading times.
+The data is always queried from the frontend to enable a more modular system and faster loading times.
 This causes a lot of unnecessary requests to the same endpoint to get the weather.
 A microservice architecture with our backend rendering would cause a lot of requests to always retrieve the same data.
 We would therefor only advice this refactoring if we also switch to a frontend based application.

 Martin Fowler also states that in most cases small to medium sized systems like ours are probably better of using a monolith architecture to figure everything out (Fowler 2015).